-The excitement of a baby being born can be an uplifting experience.
-However, what isn’t talked about is the fear and anxiety caused during the period of the pregnancy.
-Every mother-to-be has the fear of something going wrong with the pregnancy or jeopardizing the birth of their child and one of the most common issues that troubles women around the world is the prospect of a premature labour.
-To alleviate this fear, it is important that you understand what the term premature labour is, what the action consists of and how it can actually affect either you or your child.
+The excitement of a baby being born can be uplifting.
+However, what isn’t talked about is the fear and anxiety caused during pregnancy.
+Every mother-to-be has a fear of something going wrong with the pregnancy or of jeopardizing the birth of her child, and one of the most common issues that trouble women around the world is the prospect of premature labour.
+To alleviate this fear, it is important that you understand what premature labour is, what it consists of, and how it can actually affect either you or your child.

-Every pregnancy can be broken down into 3 trimesters or three terms of four months each and a full term of labour consists of nine months.
+Every pregnancy can be broken down into 3 trimesters, and a full term of pregnancy consists of nine months.
 This is because it is estimated that it takes nine months for a foetus to develop enough to be able to handle the outside world and grow independently.

-Premature labour is when a mother is unable to carry her baby for the full 9-months term.
-This can be due to any number of reasons that range from accidents and trauma to unknown or unpredictable illnesses.
-The term premature labour itself indicates that the baby has been delivered or will be delivered before he/she is physically mature enough to curtail the risks of any disabilities or issues.
-Premature labour isn’t always preventable, and it can be an extremely scary and nerve wrecking experience.
-Babies that are born prematurely can be at risk for a number of conditions that can be both minor and major.
+Premature labour is when a mother is unable to carry her baby for the full 9-month term.
+This can be due to a number of reasons that range from accidents and trauma to unknown or unpredictable illnesses.
+The term ‘premature labour’ itself indicates that the baby has been delivered or will be delivered before she is physically mature enough to curtail the risks of any disability or medical condition.
+Premature labour isn’t always preventable, and it can be an extremely scary and nerve-racking experience.
+Babies that are born prematurely can be at risk of developing a number of health conditions that can be both minor and major.

 15 Ways to Prevent a Premature Delivery